techidaily/site-extra-resources/source/_posts/linux-windows-and-mac-10-budget-video-player-options.md

  Mar 27, 2024• Proven solutions

 Although, you can find lots of software tools for playing videos on your desktop or portable devices but the benefits of open source platforms are always rated very high.
 No matter whether you work upon Linux, Mac or are using Window platform, you can always have an open source software tool that can assist you to play all media file formats with ease.
-The article below contains details about top 10 professional recommended open source [best free video players for PC](https://tools.techidaily.com/wondershare/filmora/download/)that are compatible with Mac, Windows as well as Linux devices.
+The article below contains details about top 10 professional recommended open source [best free video players for PC](https://tools.techidaily.com/wondershare/filmora/download/) that are compatible with Mac, Windows as well as Linux devices.

 [](http://www.videolan.org/vlc/index.html)